JungStar/website/content/post/testing_private_impl_files.md

 for the symbol in question, both gcc and clang support this syntax.
 As a side note, with modern CMake versions > 3.0.2, you can auto generate a cross platform export definition using `GenerateExportHeader`[^2]

-See my other post on symbol visibility if you want to dive deeper into this issue
+See my other post on symbol visibility if you want to dive deeper into this issue.

 [^1]: https://gcc.gnu.org/wiki/Visibility
 [^2]: https://cmake.org/cmake/help/v3.0/module/GenerateExportHeader.html